Lolke/magic8ball/README.md

 Magic8Ball
 ==========

-A rubygem to help me to learn how to build and publish gem
+A simple game to ask questions and receive answers from the other world.
+By command line.